 FOOD ALLERGIES & SENSITIVITIES

 While everyone I meet in my practice is unique and faces different health challenges, there are some common themes that emerge as I work with clients.
-Namely, the incidence of food sensitivities and allergies as well as the prevalence of autoimmune and chronic inflammatory conditions.
+Particularly concerning is the incidence of food sensitivities and allergies as well as the prevalence of autoimmune and chronic inflammatory conditions.

 Many of the foods we eat today are heavily processed to make them convenient and shelf-stable.
-Much of the standard American diet is comprised of genetically modified crops (or derivatives of such crops) like sugar beets, corn, and soy, which are also heavily sprayed with harmful pesticides (glyphosate).
+Much of the standard American diet is comprised of genetically modified crops (or derivatives of such crops) like sugar beets, corn, and soy, which are also heavily sprayed with harmful pesticides containing the chemical glyphosate.
 More on the health risks associated with GMO foods, please visit: https://www.responsibletechnology.org

-GMO crops are also fed to animals grown in factory farm environments, which then become the majority of the meat that we buy at supermarkets across the country and worldwide.
+GMO crops are also fed to animals grown in factory farm environments, which then become the majority of the meat that we buy at supermarkets across the country as well as worldwide.
 Dairy too goes through a pasteurization process destroying the enzymes responsible for breaking it down and making it virtually undigestible and a potential irritant (antigen) for the immune system.

 To learn more about my functional nutrition approach to food allergies and sensitivities, and to schedule your initial assessment, please fill out the form below.
 I will be in touch within 24 hours with more information on the next steps.